 My family has played an instrumental role in making me the person I am today.
-My immediate family includes my Mom (Marie), Dad (Roger), sister (Olivia), and my brother – in – law (Cameron).
+My immediate family includes my Mom (Marie), Dad (Roger), sister (Olivia), my niece (Emily), and my brother – in – law (Cameron).
 Of course, I have extended family of aunts, uncles, and cousins as well.
 My closest friends are also part of my family.
 They know who they are so I don’t have to list them by name, see some of their photos on the next page.

 Raised to focus on the positive, to accept that being “different” can make a difference and to make the best of what I have was the solid foundation for a constructive attitude to life and a magnet for positive results.
 My family has and will always be there for me and growing up they provided me endless opportunities in every aspect of my life, including education, sports, arts, and overall life guidance.
 Having a child with a so called “disability” (MPS II Hunter syndrome) cannot be easy, but my family’s positive attitude became the means to achieve what others perceived as the impossible.